Bots, Disinformation, and the First Trump Impeachment: Materials and methods

-We used 800,000 of the labeled tweets to train the BERT sentiment classifier The tweets were chosen so that 50\% were anti-Trump and 50\% were pro-Trump, creating a balanced set of labels.
+We used 637,672 of the labeled tweets to train the BERT sentiment classifier The tweets were chosen so that 50\% were anti-Trump and 50\% were pro-Trump, creating a balanced set of labels.
 We did not use all of the labeled tweets because the size of this dataset made the training process very slow.
-We found that using 800,000 tweets resulted in a much faster training process while still producing a highly accurate classifier.
+We found that using a smaller number of tweets resulted in a much faster training process while still producing a highly accurate classifier.
 To prevent over-fitting during training we use a dropout layer on the BERT output with a dropout probability of 0.3.
-The classifier was trained for ten epochs over the data using the Adam optimizer \citep{kingma2014adam}.
-Of the 800,000 labeled tweets, we used 80\% for training, 10\% for validation, and 10\% for testing.
+The classifier was trained for ten epochs over the data using the Adam optimizer \cite{kingma2014adam} and a cross-entropy loss function.
+The data was split into 80\% for training, 10\% for validation, and 10\% for testing in a stratified manner.

 The trained classifier is quite effective at measuring opinions about the impeachment.
 On the held out testing data it achieved a 96.3\% accuracy score.
-We provide some random samples of tweets from each end of the sentiment spectrum and their partisan sentiment measured by the classifier in Table \ref{table:opinion_tweet}.
+We show the confusion matrix on the test data in Fig~\ref{fig:confusion}.
+As can be seen, the classifier achieves high true positive and negative rates while maintaining low false positive and negative rates.
+Also, the rates are nearly equal for both classes.
+We provide some random samples of tweets from each end of the sentiment spectrum and their partisan sentiment measured by the classifier in Table~\ref{table5}.
+We plot in Fig~\ref{fig:partisanship_hist} a histogram of the partisanship scores of all users in our dataset as measured by the classifier.
+The user scores are obtained by averaging the partisanship score of each user's tweets.